kulvind3r/GamingGaiden/Readme.md

 Windows SmartScreen may warn that the application is from an ***Unknown Publisher*** because it lacks signature from a public CA.
 Signing cost for apps is hundreds of dollars per year.
 Can't afford them.

-## Antivirus False Positives
-> :hearts:
-> Anitvirus false positives are hard to fight.
-> If you have found the app useful and safe.
-Please leave a star on github to increase trust.

-GamingGaiden performs following tasks that are similar to common malware behavior, leading it to be flagged as malware by antivirus software.

-- Scanning running programs to detect and track games.
-- Adding registry entries for HWinfo64 integration.
-- Periodically sleeping to conserve resources.
-- Monitoring user activity to detect idle time.

-Its PowerShell-based implementation also raises flags as powershell scripts can be used maliciously and have low trust in tech community.

-Antivirus flag such behavior to keep users safe without doing actual verification of malicious actiity.
-Fixing false positives requires manually requesting antivirus providers to unflag GamingGaiden or rewriting it in a compiled language like C#.
-Even then there is no guarantee of a fix due to it's functionality being process scanning.

-Given that I wrote it for personal use, above is not something I can work on atleast for some time.
-The source code is open and available for anyone to review and ensure nothing wrong is happening.
-Users are responsible for their own safety and actions when using the program.

-Please remember that open-source software comes without any support or warranties.

 ## Attributions
 Made with love using